 About the Alaskan Coastal Brown Bear

 Brown bears have been legends in North America for as long as mankind’s memory.
 They’ve represented the powerful frontier since Lewis and Clark published their journals, and their story of meeting a brown bear captured the imagination of their readers.
-The Coastal Brown Bear, larger than his interior grizzly cousin, can only thrive where he has the resources needed to support his massive bulk.
-He is an indicator species, meaning that when the Coastal Brown Bear is thriving, his land is thriving, too.
+The Coastal Brown Bear, larger than it's interior grizzly cousin, can only thrive where it has the resources needed to support it's massive bulk.
+Bears are an indicator species, meaning that when the Coastal Brown Bear is thriving, the habitat is thriving too.
 When you get to see many of these amazing creatures grazing off of sedge flats along the coast or chasing salmon in creeks further inland, you are seeing an untouched, old, and still-thriving world.
 In order to protect such an incredible animal, we must understand them in their natural environment, undisturbed by human presence.

 Summer in Katmai

 June to mid/late July finds us along the coastal sedge flats, watching as the bears beach-comb and graze on succulent spring grasses.
 It is mating season—we may see large males pursuing the females.
 June is the time new spring cubs are being introduced into the general population of bears.
 Young sub-adults are playfully celebrating the return of summer.

 In mid/late July to mid August, many of the streams and rivers along the Alaska Range fill with salmon returning to the very streams in which they were spawned.
 The bears with hefty appetites after a long winter's fast are waiting for the salmon.
 Each bear has their favorite fishing spot and unique fishing style.

 Middle August to September finds the bears fat and sleek, moving between the salmon streams and the abundant ripe berries on the hillsides.
 Appetites sated, they prepare to den.
 After the salmon run bounty, these graceful and agile creatures are satiated, lumbering, and glossy.